stub42/postgresql-charm/README.md

   will create it if necessary.
 If your charm sets this, then it must wait until a matching `database` value is presented on the PostgreSQL side of the relation (ie. `relation-get database` returns the value you set).
-- `roles`: Deprecated.
-A comma separated list of database roles to grant the database user.
+- `roles`: A comma separated list of database roles to grant the database user.
 Typically these roles will have been granted permissions to access the tables and other database objects.
 - `extensions`: Optional.
 A comma separated list of required postgresql